 What you can expect to experience while on the job

-Employment of coaches and scouts is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of coaches and scouts is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
 Rising participation in high school and college sports should increase demand for coaches and scouts.
 High school enrollment is projected to increase over the next decade, resulting in a rise in the number of student athletes.
 As schools offer more athletic programs and as more students participate in sports, the demand for coaches may increase.
 Participation in college sports also is projected to increase over the next decade, particularly at smaller colleges and in women’s sports.
 Many small, Division III colleges are expanding their sports programs and adding new teams as a way to help promote the school and recruit potential students.
-However, new rules allowing an increase in scholarship payments to student athletes may result in funding cuts to smaller collegiate sports programs and the accompanying coaching staffs.
 The growing interest in college and professional sports also will increase demand for scouts.
 Colleges must attract the best athletes to remain competitive.
 Successful teams help colleges enhance their reputation, recruit future students, and raise donations from alumni.
 Colleges, therefore, will increasingly rely on scouts to recruit the best possible high school athletes.
-In addition, as college tuition increases and scholarships become more competitive, high school athletes will hire scouts directly, in an effort to increase the athletes’ chances of receiving a college scholarship.
-However, funding for athletic programs at schools often is cut first when budgets become tight.
-For example, some high schools within the same school district may combine their sports programs in an effort to cut costs.
+In addition, as college tuition increases and scholarships become more competitive, high school athletes will hire scouts directly in an effort to increase the athletes’ chances of receiving a college scholarship.
+However, funding for athletic programs at schools often is cut when budgets become tight.
+For example, some high schools within the same school district may combine their sports programs in an effort to reduce costs.
 Still, the popularity of team sports often enables shortfalls to be offset with help from fundraisers, booster clubs, and parents.Read More

 Gray states indicate no data available